-While completing this course, our dedicated placement officers will find you two 200-hour practical placements (400 hours in total) at a community services agency of your preference.
+While completing this course, our dedicated placement officers will find you two 200-hour practical placements (400 hours in total) at a community services agency.

-Placement will not only ensure you are competent and work ready, but will also provide you with experience working as a community services worker, valuable networks and references for when you are looking for a job in the field.
+Placement will not only ensure you are competent and work ready, but will also provide you with experience working as a community services worker, and valuable networks for you to use as a job applicant.

-Students in the day course will also take part in a community project that will give you the skills to develop, implement and review projects within the community services sector.
+Students will also take part in an community project that will give you the skills to develop, implement and review projects within the community services sector.